-To qualify as a UC Santa Barbara Reader, applicants for the position must have recent professional experience in an educational setting (teachers, counselors, school administrators, nonprofit outreach program, etc.) working with students from a variety of backgrounds.
+To qualify as a UC Santa Barbara reader, applicants for the position must have recent professional experience in an educational setting (teachers, counselors, school administrators, nonprofit outreach program, etc.) working with students from a variety of backgrounds.
 Sound professional judgment is required to accurately score applications consistent with the methodology outlined by CAERS and the score rubric.
-Speed is not the priority and to avoid intensifying quantity, Readers are paid hourly, not by the quantity of files completed.
+Speed is not the priority and to avoid intensifying quantity, readers are paid hourly, not by the quantity of files completed.

-Training includes thoroughly reviewing all print materials, attending virtual discussion sessions, completing Implicit Bias training, and successfully completing certification.
-To achieve certification, Readers are required to independently complete 2 sets of 15 samples each.
-Readers failing to achieve at least 80% correct (greater than 12/15) do not pass certification.
-If a reader passes one set and fails another, they are given feedback on the failed set and then allowed to complete a third set to demonstrate proficiency.
-We did not have any readers fail certification during the fall 2022 cycle.
+Training includes a thorough review of all print materials, attending virtual discussion sessions, completing Implicit Bias training, and successfully completing certification.
+In order to achieve certification, readers are required to independently complete 2 sets of 15 samples each.
+Readers failing to achieve at least 80% correct (greater than 12/15), do not pass certification.
+If a reader passes one set and fails another, they are given feedback on the failed set and then allowed a third set to demonstrate proficiency.
+During the fall 2023 cycle, only one reader out of 152 total readers failed to meet certification.

 The first 200 files of any new reader are closely monitored for accuracy by the Comprehensive Review Team.
-After this stage, Readers are monitored weekly by a member of the Comprehensive Review Team to ensure progress and accuracy in scoring.
-Reader metrics are accessible for each Reader via a Reader management portal.
+After this stage, readers are monitored weekly by a member of the Comprehensive Review Team to ensure progress and accuracy in scoring.
+Reader metrics are accessible for each reader via a reader management portal.
 Readers are expected to maintain 90% accuracy.
-The average third read percentage is 5.74% across all Readers so any individual Reader at 11% are given additional training and/or asked to resign from the process if their third read percentage does not drop down to the average.
+The average third read percentage for fall 2023 was 3.77% across all readers so any individual reader at 10% are given additional training and/or asked to resign from the process if their 3rd read percentage does not drop down to the average.

 There is also a separate process for group norming and discussion.
-The Comprehensive Review team leads selected small sets (3-4 files) of "norming files" based on the topics that they uncovered in individual reader norming.
+The Comprehensive Review team leads selected small sets (3 to 4 files) of "norming files" based on the topics that they uncovered in individual reader norming.
 This allows for group discussion around the topics where most readers have the most difficulty scoring correctly.
 Some examples of topics may be weighing the value of honors courses in a school that offers very few honors opportunities, evaluating applicants with extreme health or poverty issues, or the value of a single extraordinary achievement.
 These norming sessions are discussion-based and not a quantitative exercise.
-The purpose is to influence a reader's scores on future samples with similar issues, not to measure each Reader's success on the one discussion file.
+The purpose is to influence a reader's scores on future samples with similar issues, not to measure each reader's success on the one discussion file.